-- (i) urge the Federal Ministry of Works and Federal Roads Maintenance Agency (FEMA) to provide palliative measures on the road to ease the movement of goods and services; - (ii) mandate the Committees on Works and Federal Roads Maintenance Agency (FEMA) (when constituted) to investigate the causes of the road abandonment and report back within four (4) weeks for further legislative action.
+- (i) urge the Federal Ministry of Works and Federal Roads Maintenance Agency (FEMA) to provide palliative on the road to ease the movement of goods and services; - (ii) mandate the Committees on Works, and Federal Roads Maintenance Agency (FEMA) (when constituted) to investigate the causes of the road abandonment and report within four (4) weeks (Hon.
+Marcus Onobun Iziegbeaya Esan Central/Esan West/Igueben Federal Constituency).